zailfyer/Icarus_Mods/ZMP_README.md

-# Zailfyers Icarus Mods
-Some mods I have created for Icarus

 # MXC Cot
 * Grants Access to the MXC Cot in the orbital workshop
 * Now you can drop in to a prospect with a bed!